BlackEdder/plotd/README.md

   hx,hy 2D Histogram data
   ..
 Extrapolate from previous options, i.e. x,y,.. -> x,y,x,y,..
-  id    Default data id to use for this row of data (it is also possible to provide a column specific id (see Data ids below)) pn    Default plot id id to use for this row of data (it is also possible to provide a column specific id (see Plot ids below))
+  id    Default data id to use for this row of data (it is also possible to provide a column specific id (see Data ids below)) pn    Default plot name to use for this row of data (it is also possible to provide a column specific id (see Plot ids below))

   Examples: x,y,y or h,x,y.
 When there are more ys provided than xs (or vice versa) the last x will be matched to all remaining ys.